Grace Black: Introduction of family

 In 2016, producers created an extended family for Grace.
 First they cast the roles of half-brothers Liam (Maxim Baldry), Jesse (Luke Jerdy) and Adam Donovan (Jimmy Essex).
 It was revealed that on-screen Grace would not be happy with them being in her life again.
 During the casting process the three actors had to complete a day long acting workshop with Wall.
 They conversed about Grace's history within Hollyoaks to help with their introduction to the show.
 Liam is introduced to the show first.
 Grace is annoyed when she notices him and gives him money to leave the village for good.

 Esther decides that Grace needs family support following Trevor's murder.
 She decides to invite the Donovans to visit Grace.
 When they arrive she orders them to leave, but they persist on staying.
 Jerdy told Laura Heffernan (Inside Soap) that ultimately Grace views them as her "little annoying brothers" who have never had any time for her.
 They give her a cosmetic make-over and begin to lift her mood.
 Liam and Jesse soon plot to steal Trevor's life insurance to repay money they owe Adam.
 Jerdy told Kilkelly that Jesse and Liam were influenced by Adam's estranged relationship with Grace.
 They had a problematic dynamic and his negative stories about Grace clouded their judgement.
 Jerdy believed that Jesse feels guilty about the scam because he is the first brother to care about Grace.
 He noted that Liam has a "colder" personality and does not feel any remorse for trying to scam his sister.

 In August 2016, it was announced that Lisa Maxwell had joined the cast of Hollyoaks in the role of Grace's mother Tracey.
 The character was billed as a "train wreck" who has had a difficult life.
 Her relationship with Grace is difficult and they are estranged.
 Maxwell had to have a "make-under" to make her appear older.
 This was to add realism because of the mere thirteen year age gap between Wall and Maxwell.
 Grace's resentment for Tracey began when she left her two daughters in the care of Fraser.
 Grace and Clare were brought up in a world of "crime and corruption" that came with Fraser.
 But Tracey remarried and brought up Adam, Jesse, and Liam with different values.
 A publicist for the show stated "Tracey adds an interesting dynamic to the Donovans.
 Lisa enjoyed filming and bosses think the audience will love her scenes with Tamara."

+Departure and return

+In July 2023, Wall confirmed that she had been axed from Hollyoaks after ten years in the role of Grace, with her final scenes airing shortly afterwards.
+Wall revealed that executive producer Lucy Allan decided to write Grace out of the show.
+On 24 March 2024, it was announced that Wall had reprised the role of Grace, and would be returning that year.
+Wall's rehiring followed the appointment of a new executive producer, Hannah Cheers.